chamaloriz/cult-of-the-done/content/projects/created-the-3ronds-website.md

 The website it hosted on my server running Ubuntu and here are the steps.

 > [!info] Preliminary steps
-> At this step you already have a server configured but if not refer to [[Run an Ubuntu server]] and to [[Setup Caddy on a webserver]] to serve the files
+> At this step you already have a server configured but if not refer to [[run-an-ubuntu-server]] and to [[setup-caddy-on-a-webserver]] to serve the files
 ## The server setup

 Once on the server using you admin account you can setup a user using the following commands.